exploratory-io/book/tutorials/quick-start.md

 ![](images/quick-start-84.png)

 Lastly, you can click Refresh button to refresh all the charts that are in the Note.
-This will reload the data from the underlying data sources like databases, files, etc. for the charts.
+This will reload the data from the underlying data sources like databases, files, etc. for each chart.